Building a Prince George’s County Criminal Defense

 Solo practitioners work alone, but there is little difference between solo practitioners and a law firm as long as they have the same level of knowledge and experience.
 For some people, it is better to work with a solo practitioner because a client using a law firm could end up speaking with a different attorney every time they meet and because of this, the personal touch a is lost.

 Most firms are too big to operate on that personal level.
-The best option is for the person to find an attorney who operates and works as if they are a solo practitioner but still has a firm behind them to back them up and help build a Prince George’s County criminal defense.
+The best option is for the person to find an attorney who operates and works as if they are a solo practitioner but still has a firm behind them to back them up and help build a criminal defense in PG County.

 Attorneys that have the support of a firm but operate as a solo practitioner are invaluable resources.
 They can operate on that personal level while using the resources of a firm.
 They build that trust with their client.
 Win or lose, a person wants to know that their attorney could address everything possible in order to prove their innocence or reduce the potential penalty.